+44 07746260277 lynne@firsttake.org.uk

 Add Synopsis:

 A downtrodden widow who was bullied by her husband is now dominated by her son who insists she goes into the cheap care home he’s chosen for her.
 Her kind grandson secretly moves her into a beautiful apartment in a retirement block instead, where she meets some fabulous new friends.
-It’s her time for living… but will it end when her son finds
+It’s her time for living… but will it end when her son finds out where she is?

 A Step too Far Synopsis: